 • participate in activities outside the classroom, such as workshops, conferences, festivals, film screenings, community outreach opportunities and guest lectures from leaders, scholars and elders.

-For more information, contact Professors Annie Khatchadourian, Sophia Koutsoyannis and Rachel Levine.
+For more information, contact Professors Annie Khatchadourian, Sophia Koutsoyannis or Rachel Levine.

 Law and Social Justice Certificate